Walk along the Severn Estuary to cross the Severn Bridge.

 As it turns out, the works in this are so extensive that it’s even difficult to find the way around by car but he managed, and we eventually found ourselves stepping, like the intrepid explorers we were, onto the Severn Bridge.

-It was well worth all the hassle to get there.
+We agreed it was well worth the hassle to get there.

 Walking across the old Severn Bridge